What Is an ISO Audit? Types, Stages, and How to Prepare

 Here’s what that looks like in real life.
 If a company says it trains people before assigning work, the auditor will not stop at the training procedure.
 They will want to see training records, speak to people doing the work, and check whether competence is being maintained in practice.

-What are Stage 1 and Stage 2 ISO Audits?
+What Are Stage 1 and Stage 2 ISO Audits?

-| Audit stage | Main purpose | What it focuses on |
+What it focuses on |

-| Stage 1 | Readiness and scope review | Documentation, scope, site conditions, system maturity, and planning for Stage 2 |
+Documentation, scope, site conditions, system maturity, internal audit status, management review, and planning for Stage 2 |

 Stage 1 asks whether the organization is ready for the main certification audit.
 Stage 2 asks whether the system actually works and conforms in real operations.